-Saltwater fly fishing is a different game.
-As my buddy Captain Scott Hamilton of FlyFishingExtremes.com says, "this is not about trout."
+Saltwater fly fishing is often a very different game.
+As Captain Scott Hamilton of FlyFishingExtremes.com says, "this is not about trout."

 If you've never fly fished in saltwater and are interested in booking a guided trip, take those words to heart.
 Not only are both the gear and fish often bigger and stronger, but just the simple task of delivering the fly effectively can prove frustrating if you're not prepared.
 Out on the salt, you're often faced with many different variables like larger/heavier flies, strong winds, fast presentations, and the ability to cast different directions.
 For someone that spends most of his or her time fishing for panfish and trout, they may not initially be comfortable with this whole new set of challenges!